 Is it a shame for a man to have long hair?
 If so, who considers it a shame, and why is it considered a shame?
 The answer to these questions and others are necessary to determine whether men may or may not wear long hair today.

 Before we discuss what nature means, it must first be said that men having long hair was not the norm in Biblical times.
 The very fact that God commanded the Nazarite not to cut his hair suggests that men in general cut their hair.
 Long hair was the exception.
-They did grow their facial hair however (2 Sam.
+Men did grow their facial hair however (2 Sam.
 10:4, 5).
-For some reason Jesus is perceived to have long well kept hair.
+For some reason Jesus is perceived to have long flowing hair.
 It is unclear how that perception arose, but it is possibly due to an obfuscation of the terms Nazarene and Nazarite.
 A Nazarite was the one with long hair e.g. Samson, Samuel.
 Jesus was a Nazarene, one who came from Nazareth.
 I personally do not believe that Jesus had long hair, of course I wasn’t there.

 Women’s hair naturally grow long whereas men’s hair don’t.
 Men’s hair naturally fall off at a certain age whereas women’s hair don’t.
 This is how nature deems it a shame for men to have long hair.
 This is the meaning of nature.

 I cannot begin to detail how many things are wrong with that interpretation.
 First of all it is not a fact that men’s hair don’t naturally grow long.
 Men’s hair don’t grow long because they cut it.
 It is a matter of choice not nature.
 If they don’t cut it, of course it will grow long.
 Secondly male pattern baldness was not God’s design.
 It is the result of the fall.
 I don’t think men’s hair would have fallen had Adam not sinned.
 Thirdly the above interpretation does not take into account the Nazarite vow.
 It wasn’t a shame for Samson to have long hair.
 Most people superficially pass off the Nazarite vow as an exception to the rule.
-Anything that does not fit into their predetermined theology is an exception.
+Anything that does not fit into their predetermined system of beliefs is an exception.
 That is very superficial and intellectually dishonest.

 Another possible definition of nature is the nature of God.
 But it is very clear from reading the Bible, and from common sense, that God does not consider it a shame for men to have long hair.
 Otherwise He would have never instituted the Nazarite vow.
 If the very nature of God dictated that it were shameful for men to have long hair, then there can be no exception.
 For example, the nature of God dictates that adultery is a sin, therefore there can be no exception.
 There are no circumstances under which adultery is ever excusable or tolerable to God.
 If God, because of his nature, hated long hair on men, then he also hated long hair on Samson.
 But the fact is that with all of Samson’s loose living, he only lost God’s favor when he cut his hair.
 Samson was a Nazarite who killed 1000 Philistines with the jawbone of an ass (Judges 15:15-17).
 A Nazarite was not supposed to come in contact with anything dead (Numbers 6:6).
 Samson did not even lose God's favor then.
 Only when he cut his hair.
 Also from a common sense perspective, God is more interested in the state of our hearts than our physical appearance.
 So it is clear that the nature of God is not what Paul had in mind when he penned 1 Cor.
 11:14.